price2high/cyber-portfolio-templates/cyber-net-cloud-student.md

 ## 🔹 Cybersecurity, Networking, and Cloud Student

-# 👨‍💻(male) or 👩‍💻(female) [Your Name]
+👩‍💻(female) Timorra Rogo
-**Cybersecurity, Networking, and Cloud Student | [Your Training School Name]**
+**Cybersecurity, Networking, and Cloud Student | The Knowledge House

 📌 **About Me:**
-I am a dedicated **Cybersecurity, Networking, and Cloud Student** with a passion for understanding how technology and security work together.
+I am a dedicated Cybersecurity, Networking, and Cloud Student with a passion for understanding how technology and security work together.
-Currently, I am learning the fundamentals of **operating systems, networking, troubleshooting, and cybersecurity best practices** to build a strong IT foundation.
+Currently, I am learning the fundamentals of operating systems, networking, troubleshooting, and cybersecurity best practices to add to my strong IT foundation.
+I have a background in being a Scrum Master, which helps me bring agile, collaborative, and efficient problem-solving approaches to every project I’m part of.

 💡 **Skills & Learning Path:**
 - IT Fundamentals: Basic OS, Hardware, Networking, and Troubleshooting